DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 ## DTM-Tools Database

-The DTM-Tools command line also expects the genomic rules and interpretation databases stored in the directory path specified by the ‘**-r**’ command line option.
+The DTM-Tools command line also expects the genomic rules and interpretation databases stored in the directory path specified by the ‘**-r**’ option.

 DTM-Tools exome v1.0 database can be downloaded from the Github  _/database directory.
 Three files are expected: _ChromoList.csv, ChromoInDelList.csv, and Multi.csv_, each described individually below.